-The Jaguar Control program is written with C# program with Visual Studio 2008 express under .Net 3.5 framework.
+The Jaguar Control program is written with Visual Studio 2008 express (in C#) under .Net 3.5 framework.
 You could download the development tools (Visual Studio 2008 express under .Net 3.5 framework) free from Microsoft.
 Please refer to the "Dr Robot Application Development Notes on C# Programming for Robot Control" for further information.